Irresistible Chicken Tinga: 30 min One-Pot Wonder

 Step 3: Sauté the Aromatics

-In the same pan, heat 2 tbsp of oil over medium heat.
+In the same pan, heat 2 tablespoon of oil over medium heat.
 Add the Adobo Chipotle Peppers and diced onion to the pan and sauté for 3–4 minutes until translucent.
 Add garlic and sauté for another minute.

 Step 4: Build the Sauce